 "I knew as a freshman in high school I wanted to coach.
 I was fortunate to have both parents at home, but the impact that coaches have had on my life and what they were able to accomplish for me and my teammates had a profound impact on me.
 I knew I could not live without the game of football in my life.
 Football is what makes this the great country that it is.
 We’re the only football playing nation in the world and that’s what makes us special, unique and great.”

 Equating football with character and patriotism is as old as Gen. Douglas MacArthur and World War II -- if not older, dating to President Teddy Roosevelt.
+Nothing wrong with that.
 After Army beat Navy to clinch the 1944 national title, MacArthur sent a telegram from the Pacific Theater to Army coach Red Blaik.

 “To the greatest of Army teams.
 We have stopped the war to celebrate your magnificent success.”

 But two days after the Cary stop, Fedora was at the ACC Kickoff in Charlotte.
 Asked to expand on his Monday comments, he blew too much hot air that popped his trial balloon.

 Fedora transitioned to questioning the validity of research linking brain damage and football, referred to as CTE (Chronic Traumatic Encephalopahty).
 He wisely acknowledged the game is safer with new rules on hitting, but then he contradicted himself.